 - The Chinese Civil War (1927–49)

 By 1945 most of China was under the control of the Kuomintang (KMT) also called the Nationalist Party.
 After World War II it took over the island groups of Taiwan and Pengh.
-The turning point for the Kuomintang party happened in 1949 when the Communist took over the control of continental China in the Chinese Civil War.
+The turning point for the Kuomintang party happened in 1949 when the Communists took over the control of continental China in the Chinese Civil War.
 The Kuomintang party, calling themselves the Republic of China, shifted base to Taiwan with control over only Taiwan, Penghu, Kinmen, Matsu, and other minor islands.
 Taipei was made the provisional capital.

-The communist party took control over mainland China and founded the People's Republic of China with Beijing as their capital.
+The Communist party took control over mainland China and founded the People's Republic of China with Beijing as their capital.
 Thus began the fight of the two governments claiming to be the legitimate Government of China.

-edit UN Membership in 1970
+UN Membership in 1970

 Until 1970 ROC was recognized as the government of China by all the other countries and the United Nations.
 ROC was one of the five permanent members of the Security Council.
 In 1971, via UN General Assembly Resolution 2758 China's representation was replaced by the PRC.
 This changed the world view and now when we say "China" we refer to the People's Republic of China (PRC).
 The Republic of China (ROC) is considered to be Taiwan.

-edit Area and Neighbors
+Area and Neighbors

 The border between PRC and ROC is located in territorial waters.
 The PRC exercises jurisdiction over 22 provinces, five autonomous regions, four directly administered municipalities (Beijing, Tianjin, Shanghai, and Chongqing), and two highly autonomous special administrative regions (SARs) – Hong Kong and Macau.
 It borders with 14 Nations Vietnam, Laos, Burma, India, Bhutan, Nepal, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Kazakhstan, Russia, Mongolia and North Korea.